 Where to stay: If you’re traveling as a family, I recommend the Hampton Inn in downtown Fredericksburg.
 It’s a in a great location, you can walk to lots of things and there’s free breakfast.

 If you’re traveling as a couple or with a group of friends, check out the Stonewall Motor Lodge.
 It’s a remodeled 1960’s motor hotel (outside corridor) that once housed President Johnson’s press corps.
 The Stonewall Motor Lodge also offers tiny house style cabins and RV hookups.
-Bookings can be made directly through the property or via Booking.com.
+Bookings can be made Booking.com.

 Related post: Tips for visiting Magnolia Market in Waco Texas

 Decatur and nearby Bridgeport are about an hour’s drive from Dallas.
-If you live in or near Dallas or fly into either of the Dallas Fort Worth area airports, these small, fun cities are ones to put on your list.
+If you live in or near Dallas or fly into either of the Dallas Fort Worth area airports, put these fun, small cities on your list.
 Decatur Texas is easily doable for a spring break in Texas trip no matter where you are starting from.

 Long story short, if you’ve got visiting Waco on your radar because you loved watching Chip and Joanna on Fixer Upper, consider adding a stop in Decatur or choosing this as a substitute destination.
 Many of the items you see for sale at the Magnolia Market are made in Decatur.